arooj1/project_feature_selection/README.md

 -	S-Function (Sigmoid Function): S-function values are finalized using exhaustive search.
 The result table above shows a definite improvement in overall classifiers performance with the above parameters and AUC score as an objective function compared to the classifier's performance with Error rate.

+## PART - 2
+### S-Fucntion
+5 differnet s-functions (sigmoid fucntions) added.
+S- function graphical representation is added as well in a form of an initial report.

+### Binary conversion of JAYA algorithm.
+Instead of comparing binary conversion by comparing its value with a random number, now, it will be done using a combinations of one or two S-functions.